-You are invited to join us for five exquisite days to come home to yourself with kindness.
-We will gather at a beautiful place in the spectacular Gondwana Rainforest in Springbrook National Park on the Gold Coast.
-There you can enjoy privacy, peace solitude to de-stress, to meditate, to engage in forest bathing and to reconnect with yourself.
+You are invited to join us for five glorious days in a Silent Retreat to come home to yourself with kindness in friendly silence.
+We will gather at a beautiful place (Mount Carmel Retreat Centre in Varoville, NSW) where we can enjoy privacy, peace, and solitude to de-stress, meditate, and reconnect.

-This is a wonderful opportunity to unwind, away from the demands of work and family life to re-charge.
-This will be a time to care for yourself, to refresh your practices in mindfulness and self-compassion, to cultivate your inner resources.
-You can pause, to better relate to yourself in your own mind and in this way improve your relationships with others.
-Again and again, you can attend to yourself like you would attend to a dear friend, giving yourself what you need to thrive, to flourish, so in return, you can better support others.
-Your well-being and positive engagement will benefit everyone.
+This will be a wonderful opportunity to unwind, away from the demands of work and family life to recharge.
+This will be a time to care for ourselves, to deepen practices in mindfulness and self-compassion, and to cultivate inner resources.
+During the Retreat we can pause, to better relate to ourselves in our own mind and in this way improve our relationships with others.
+Again and again, we can attend to ourselves like we would attend to a dear friend, giving ourselves what we need to thrive, to flourish, so in return, we can better support others.
+Our well-being and positive engagement will benefit everyone.
+The tools and practices learned during the Retreat can also be applied in our clinical work with your clients for better therapeutic outcomes.

-Self-Compassion, mindfulness and forest bathing greatly increase our ability to deal with difficulties with balance, to protect us from burnout and caregiver fatigue.
+Self-compassion and mindfulness greatly increase our ability to deal with difficulties with balance, to protect us from burnout and caregiver fatigue.

 Give yourself the gift of silence!